smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 An already modified version can be downloaded from here.
 [LiquidCrystal_I2C](https://github.com/smalcolmbrown/LiquidCrystal_I2C)

-Since build 1.01.0105 yu will need to install the [LiquidTWI2](https://github.com/lincomatic/LiquidTWI2) library
+Since build 1.01.0105 you will need to install the [LiquidTWI2](https://github.com/lincomatic/LiquidTWI2) library

 **2016/12/19 Build 0100  Changes:**